-In a weeklong meditation retreat, one of the skinniest teachers in the world challenged us students to a prostration contest.
+In a weeklong meditation retreat, one of the skinniest gurus in the world challenged us students to a prostration contest.
 His assurances of proficiency coupled with our struggles assured him of no takers amongst us.
 It was funny, but seriously, prostrations done first thing in the morning and their purpose is clear by the extra energy during the day.
 Prostrations are a virtuous activity to engage in with countless ways of enjoying.
 Some religious practitioners prostrate the entire distance to a Sacred Shrine, or around the site.
 The Creator urges one to wake before dawn, go anywhere, and prostrate until the body is glistening with sweat and roaring filling the belly with the breath.
 That gives a body a nice warm glow for sitting down in the sun to praise with light.

 Addendum: About five years ago, I began experiencing knee issues, not related to prostrations, but caused an end to the practice.
 However, through caution and care, the knees have improved, and I am now in the practice again with a modification.
 A breath inhaled to reach to heaven, and exhaled to touch the earth, is repeated twelve times.
 The twelfth time, come to a kneeling position before stretching out on the ground.
 Draw back the hands, breath normally, and complete twelve push-ups before returning to a kneeling position, standing and reaching to heaven.
 Ninety-nine times to stop to flow of venom.